What Do Instructional Coordinator Do?

 Job Outlook for Instructional Coordinators

-In the United States, there were 163,200 jobs for Instructional Coordinator in 2016.
+In 2016, there was an estimated number of 163,200 jobs in the United States for Instructional Coordinator.
 New jobs are being produced at a rate of 10.5% which is above the national average.
 The Bureau of Labor Statistics predicts 17,200 new jobs for Instructional Coordinator by 2026.
-Due to new job openings and attrition, there will be an average of 16,900 job openings in this field each year.
+The BLS estimates 16,900 yearly job openings in this field.

 The states with the most job growth for Instructional Coordinator are Utah, Nevada, and Washington.
 Watch out if you plan on working in Vermont, Wyoming, or Alaska.
 These states have the worst job growth for this type of profession.